Biochemistry (Placement Year) BSc Hons - 2020 Entry

-This programme provides you with support to secure a paid placement enabling you to experience twelve months working in the type of organisation that you might aspire to join when you graduate.
-The placement offers you the opportunity to work as a full time employee of the organisation with the same training and opportunities as other employees whilst still receiving both academic and pastoral support from the University
+This four-year degree is ideal if you wish to gain work experience as part of your biochemistry degree.
+It provides you with support to secure a paid placement for twelve months working in the type of organisation that you might aspire to join when you graduate.
+The placement offers you the opportunity to work as a full time employee of the organisation with the same training and opportunities as other employees, whilst still receiving both academic and pastoral support from Lancaster University.

-In the second year of your course, you’ll focus on a range of Biochemistry modules, including Cell Biology and Medical Microbiology, as well as some more practically oriented modules designed to equip you with the laboratory skills and knowledge required by a successful biochemist.
-You will also take part in a ‘work-based learning’ module designed to provide guidance and support as you apply for nationally advertised placements and help you gain the most from your placement year.
+In your second year, you’ll focus on a range of biochemistry modules, including Cell Biology and Medical Microbiology, as well as some more practically oriented modules designed to equip you with the laboratory skills and knowledge required by a successful biochemist.

 A Level AAB

 Required Subjects A level Chemistry and one other science subject from Biology, Mathematics or Physics

 GCSE Mathematics grade B or 5, English Language grade C or 4